Bioconductor/bioconductor.org/content/install.md

 involves a significant amount of network bandwidth and compilation time.
 All packages are implicitly updated, and the cumulative effect might introduce wrinkles that disrupt your workflow.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

+<h2 id="guideline-using-bioc">Guidelines for using Bioconductor Materials</h2>

+You are welcome to use printed materials (course notes, vignettes etc) for instructional purposes.

+All software has specific license conditions that you must agree to for use.
+All materials are copyright of their authors.

+You may not include any materials in separately published works (articles, books, websites) without the express permission of the author.
+An exception is granted for any site mirroring all or part of the Bioconductor website.

+When using all or parts of the Bioconductor course materials (slides, vignettes, scripts) we would appreciate it if you would cite the authors and refer your audience to the Bioconductor website.

+<p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>